By David “Coal” Colath of WKRP

 - The St. Patrick’s Day Parade

-- Community celebrations such as Frolic at Frank’s Diner
+- Community celebrations such as The Frolic at Frank’s Diner

 These appearances reflect the show’s philosophy that community connection doesn’t stop when the microphones turn off.

-In February 2024, K-Town Connects organized the Know Your Vote mayoral candidate forum at the Rhode Center for the Arts, drawing more than hundreds in attendees for an evening focused on civic education and open dialogue.
+In February 2024, K-Town Connects organized the Know Your Vote mayoral candidate forum at the Rhode Center for the Arts, drawing hundreds of attendees for an evening focused on civic education and open dialogue.

 Looking Ahead: Season 8 (2026)